ipc-sim/ipc-toolkit/README.md

 The easiest way to add the toolkit to an existing CMake project is to download it through CMake.
 CMake provides functionality for doing this called [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) (requires CMake ≥ 3.14).
-We use this same process to download all external dependencies.
+We use a very similar process to download all external dependencies (using [CPM](https://github.com/cpm-cmake/CPM.cmake)).

 For example,